-Now, an equivalent Tesla Model 3 Long Range is good for another 60 miles of claimed endurance, and for some folks, the argument will end there.
-But we’ll not get utterly bogged down in Tesla tit-for tat here.
+Now, an equivalent Tesla Model 3 Long Range is good for further 60 miles of claimed endurance, and for some folks, the argument will end there.
+But we’ll not get utterly bogged down in Tesla tit-for-tat here.

 Polestar is finding its feet in the market and wants to do things its own way.
-CEO Thomas Ingenlath (an ex-Volvo design boss himself) hints Polestar’s USPs will be build quality and the completeness of the car and ownership experience, not YouTube-friendly 0-60 times.
+CEO Thomas Ingenlath (an ex-Volvo design boss himself) hints Polestar’s USPs will be build quality and the completeness of the car and ownership experience, not YouTube-friendly 0-60mph times.

 He admits the learning curve will be steep, but points out Polestar has been in the EV market for a year or two, not decades.
 He believes that now the world is warming up to electric cars, soon the idea of each car needing to carry around all the weight and cost of a 300+ mile range will seem as absurd as a car carrying around a second engine as a redundancy measure.
 Y’know, just in case.
 Polestar wants to make desirable and rapid electric cars, but it wants to do so with Scandi common sense.
 And Swedish fashion sense.

 On the design front, it’s job done: this is a sensational-looking machine in the metal, crisp and fresh and clean-cut, loaded with presence but wonderfully unadorned with fake vents or dummy-aero nonsense.
 It looks like the car the future promised, but distanced enough from a Volvo S60 not to seem contrived.
 When you see one of these whoosh past, you’re going to want one.

 Our choice from the range